 Traditional publishers work with literary agents, and your book deal hinges upon not only your writing skills but whether you can find an agent who likes and believes in your book idea.

-This article will help you gain information about how to find an agent that will listen to your pitch and read your manuscript.
-As well as how to pitch a book to a publisher or pitch a book proposal and finally how to find the right publishing company to help launch your writing career and boost book sales when you go the traditional route.
+This article will help you gain information about how to find an agent who will listen to your pitch and read your manuscript.
+We will also cover how to pitch a book to a publisher or pitch a book proposal.

 How to Get a Literary Agent’s Attention

 There are a lot of different things you can try to get the attention of a literary agent.
-You’re looking for a book deal so that your story is not only published but also in the hopes that enough readers purchase your first book so that the publishers are interested in publishing more books written by you.
+You’re looking for a book deal so that your story is not only published but also gains enough following so that the publishers are interested in publishing more books written by you.

 Finding the right literary agent can make all the difference.
-If you just wanted your book published and you didn’t care about sales, you could go with self-publishing, but if you choose to go the traditional publishing route, you’re going to need an agent who believes in you and will work hard to get you a worthwhile book deal.
+If you just wanted your book published and do not care about sales, you can go with self-publishing.
+But if you choose to go the traditional publishing route, you’re going to need an agent who believes in you and will work hard to get you a worthwhile book deal.

 Writers need more than good luck to find the right agent.
 Writers need to be able to pitch their book effectively.